openharmony/third_party_cangjie_runtime/README.md

 ### Usage

 The standalone build outputs must be used together with the `cjc` compiler and the standard library.
+The complete bundle runs out-of-the-box on Linux, macOS, Windows, and OpenHarmony systems.
 For integration details, please refer to the [Cangjie SDK Integration and Build Guide](https://gitcode.com/Cangjie/cangjie_build).

-## Cangjie Programming Language Library
+## Cangjie Programming Language - Standard Library (std)

 ### Introduction

-The Cangjie Programming Language Standard Library (std) is a library that comes bundled with the Cangjie SDK by default.
-The standard library pre-defines a set of functions, classes, structures, etc., aimed at providing common functionalities and tools to help developers write programs more quickly and efficiently.
+The Cangjie programming language’s standard library (std) is an officially provided library that predefines a set of functions, classes, structs, and more.
+Its purpose is to offer common features and tools, enabling developers to write programs more quickly and efficiently.

 The Cangjie Standard Library has three key characteristics and goals: